 Pros of bank transfers

-- Using your bank as a way to send money can be convenient, primarily because your money is most likely already held in a bank account with them.
+- Using a bank transfer as a way to send money can be convenient, primarily because your money is most likely already held in a bank account with them.

 - This makes it a quick and low-hassle option.

 - Some banks allow you to make free transfers overseas to either a branch of the same bank in a different country or to a linked bank where they’ve formed a professional relationship.

 - Free transfers can reduce the amount you have to pay in fees, meaning more of your money is transferred.

 - You may also be able to avoid any other hidden fees by using your bank.